Physalaemus maculiventris: Description

 Adult males measure 19–22 mm and adult females 20–25 mm in snout–vent length.

 The snout is pointed or pointed-subelliptical in dorsal view and acute or rounded-acute in profile.
 The tympanum is not visible.
 The finger and toe tips are rounded or slightly swollen but without discs; webbing is also absent.
 The dorsum is brown and tan with yellow outlining.
 The hands and feet have orange highlights.
 The iris is bronze.
 Males have a single vocal sac.

 Habitat and conservation

-Physalaemus maculiventris occurs in primary and secondary forest at elevations of about 800 m above sea level; it can occur on the forest edge but not in more open areas.
-It is terrestrial frog usually found near temporary ponds or in the water.
-Breeding takes place in temporary ponds where a foam nest is built.
+Physalaemus maculiventris occurs in primary and secondary forest at elevations of about between 800 and 1200 m above sea level; it can occur on the forest edge but not in more open areas.
+It is terrestrial frog usually found on the leaf litter temporary bodies of water.
+Breeding takes place via larval development in temporary bodies of water where a foam nest is built.